 The decrement in urinary cystine produced by tiopronin is generally proportional to the dose.
 A reduction in urinary cystine of 250-350 mg/day at tiopronin dosage of 1 g/day, and a decline of approximately 500 mg/day at a dosage of 2 g/day, might be expected.
 Tiopronin has a rapid onset and offset of action, showing a fall in cystine excretion on the first day of administration and a rise on the first day of drug withdrawal.

 THIOLA EC Tablets

-When THIOLA IR and THIOLA EC single doses were given to fasted healthy subjects (n = 39) in a crossover study, the median time to peak plasma levels (Tmax) were 1 (range: 0.5 to 2.1) and 3 (range: 1.0 to 6.0) hours, respectively.
+When THIOLA IR and THIOLA EC single doses were given to fasted healthy subjects, the median time to peak plasma levels (Tmax) was 1 (range: 0.5 to 2.1) and 3 (range: 1.0 to 6.0) hours, respectively.
 The peak exposure (Cmax) and total exposure (AUC0-t) of tiopronin from THIOLA EC tablets were decreased by 22% and 7% respectively compared to THIOLA IR tablets.

 When tiopronin is given orally, up to 48% of dose appears in urine during the first 4 hours and up to 78% by 72 hours.